taektay/ee106/docs/source/lab4.rst

 #.
 Due time: 11:59pm, May 11, Saturday

 #.
-Files to submit:
+Files to submit:(please use exactly the same filename; case sensitive)

+   - lab4_report.pdf
-   - lab4_report.pdf with the open_loop.py included inside
+   - open_loop.py

 #.
 Grading rubric:

    + \+ 50%  Clearly describe your approach and explain your code in the lab report.
-Capture a panoramic ``video`` of the robot demonstrating the followed trajectory inside the Gazebo world.
-You can use the `simplescreenrecorder` software, by installing it with,

-    .. code-block:: bash

-      sudo apt install simplescreenrecorder

    + \+ 40%  The robot can visit all four vertices of the square trajectory (error < 1.0m).
      Partial credits will be given according to the number of vertices visited.
    + \+ 10%  The script can complete the task on time and exit gracefully.
    + \- 15%  Penalty applies for each late day.
+   + (Optional) Capture a panoramic ``video`` of the robot demonstrating the followed trajectory inside the Gazebo world.
+You can use the `simplescreenrecorder` software, by installing it with,

+    .. code-block:: bash

+      sudo apt install simplescreenrecorder

 ..
 Autograder
 .. ----------